surya057/AEM-site-optimization/aem-site-optimization/README.md

-# Sample AEM project for better performance
+# Sample AEM project to use preconnect configuration in AEM

 This is an AEM PoC project to test Prefetch, prerendering and preconnect functionality.